Activating academia...

 Social science research shows that the vast majority of UK academics want to be part of climate action, but feel overworked and disempowered.
 Some of the specific challenges in scientist and academic settings include:

-- Scheduling and time constraints for an audience who generally already feel overstretched and sensitive to competing pressures of a competitive often-insecure work environment.
+• Scheduling and time constraints for an audience who generally already feel overstretched and who are sensitive to the competing pressures of a competitive, often-insecure work environments.

 The session format and guidance are designed to circumvent some of these issues, but as part of planning your session(s) I recommend taking these challenges and others like them into account, considering how you might mitigate them for your specific audience(s).
 These sessions aren’t just about delivering information: they’re about confronting difficult realities and negotiating a whole host of emotional, psychological, societal and structural barriers to find a way forward together.
 To do this we have to move beyond the more detached, ‘objective’ ways academics might feel most familiar or comfortable communicating.